News From Library

 Temporary Digital Cards are one of the many ways we're working to support you during this time.

 Don't have an RHPL card?
-If you’re a resident of Richmond Hill, Aurora, East Gwillimbury, Georgina, King Township, Markham, Newmarket, Vaughan and Whitchurch-Stouffville, you can fill out our online form to receive RHPL digital card.
+If you’re a resident of Richmond Hill, Aurora, East Gwillimbury, Georgina, King Township, Markham, Newmarket, Vaughan and Whitchurch-Stouffville, you can fill out our online form to receive an RHPL digital card.
 You’ll immediately be issued a temporary card, which you may transfer into a permanent card once we’re open.

 Your RHPL card number and PIN will give you access to all RHPL eresources, including eBooks and eAudiobooks.